whitemike889/app-maven-plugin/USER_GUIDE_v1.md

 * `deployDos`
 * `deployIndex`
 * `deployQueue`

-You may also use the `deployAll` goal to deploy the application and all valid configuration files at once.

 _For GAE Flexible projects_ The deployment source directory can be overridden by setting the `appEngineDirectory` parameter in the deploy configuration.